Eye Care Series: Treatment of Keratoconus

 Corneal Cross Linking

 Your eye doctor may also recommend corneal cross-linking to halt the progression of the disease.
 Corneal cross-linking uses collagen to create stronger bonds, resulting in greater stability.
-Swagel Wootton Eye Institute offers iLink™, which is the only surgical therapeutic solution the FDA has approved for keratoconus.
+Swagel Wootton Eye Institute can refer you to a provider that offers corneal cross-linking in the Phoenix area.

 Other Surgical Treatments